Sarita-16/React/README.md

 14. to ignite our app we use :
     \\ npx (npx = execute using npm) parcel index.html (entry point to our app) [We have to execute parcel with the entry point of the app]

+\\ npx parcel index.html (this just creates a faster development version of our project & serves it on the server)

+\\ When percel in production build : npx parcel build index.html

+15. Hot Module Reloading (HMR)
+16. File Watcher Algorithm

+\\ We should put .parcel-cache in git

+\\ Any thing which is auto generated (generates on server) will be put into the GIT

+\\ Transitive Dependence

+17. BrowserList: It ia a thing that make our code compatable for lot of browsers.